AcalaNetwork/chopsticks/README.md

 ### Resuming Network State with `--resume`

 When testing complex scenarios, especially with XCM interactions between networks, you may want to persist and resume network states.
-The `--resume` feature allows you to resume from a specific block hash, block number, or the latest block in the database.
+The `--resume` feature, used in a single chain scenario, allows you to resume from a specific block hash, block number, or the latest block in the database.

 Each network in an XCM setup can have its own database path specified in its config file.
 This allows independent state persistence and resumption for each network.

+In a multiple chain scenario, use a `resume:` key in the chain's `.yml` config with the hash/number of the block at which each chain is to resume.

 #### Configuration Examples